 These simple assessments help employees and their team leaders better understand the “How” and “Why” of their actions, and provide tips on how to increase engagement, communicate, and recognize what factors create an ideal environment for peak productivity.
 Additionally, the report provides awareness into how an individual affects the engagement of the team, as well as other obstacles that may limit engagement.

 When combined with employee training programs and culture development, all of this data can be used to help individuals overcome obstacles of engagement, and increase the productivity of the entire organization, even when other imposing factors may be present.

 COVID and Engagement

-According to Gallup, this year, engagement levels have been on a roller-coaster for the first time in twenty years.
+According to Gallup, in 2020, engagement levels have been on a roller-coaster for the first time in twenty years.

 % of Highly Engaged: